 For example, by patching the gate, inputs split the signal into sections.
 So, to get started, you can patch on the rightmost channel, and if the light on it is green, it'll act as a decay envelope.

-One of the main positive aspects of the Doepfer A-143-2 (link to check the price at Sweetwater) design is the idea of patching from End of Decay, End of Attack, or End of Release of any section into the next sub-section.
+One of the main positive aspects of the Doepfer A-143-2 design is the idea of patching from the End of Decay, End of Attack, or End of Release of any section into the next sub-section.
 This way, you can create a never-ending chain since every sub-section can trigger the next envelope once it reaches the “End of” section patched.

 This cascading effect can work wonders to create the ultimate LFOs from looping envelopes.
 Moreover, you can also use it as a single envelope generator or as a multi-stage envelope.
 Getting started with this module is as easy as it gets, but beware, you might not be able to stop playing with it for hours once you get started.